 Reason 2: It is cheaper to die than to fall sick in Singapore.

-The cost of treatment of cancer involving surgery, chemotherapy is safely estimated to be around $100k to $200k yearly in a government hospital depending on the type of treatment and the drugs used.
+The longterm treatment cost of cancer involving surgery, chemotherapy and loss of income is safely estimated to be around $100k to $200k yearly in a government hospital depending on the type of treatment and the drugs used.
 Expect the cost to be even higher if your treatment is in a private hospital with a shorter waiting period.

 Given a choice, who would rather not wish to recover in comfort with dedicated medical attention?
 The cost of treatment in a private hospital can be fully covered with an integrated shield plan and rider at a reasonable cost, depending on the coverage and insurer you took up an integrated shield plan with.

-Reason 3: The waiting time (Government vs Private)
+Reason 3: The expected waiting time (Government vs Private)

 How long can/ do you want to wait in the event of a medical condition?
 Here is an actual example within the family.

 My mum was consistently having a really bad cough for more than 3 months.
 The regular GP asked her to get a referral letter from the polyclinic to see a specialist.
 The reason for the referral letter was so that she could get a subsidised rate for her medical bills.